-R Financial reward, i.e. At or above local minimum wage.
-See above (2.3a) €/hours
+R Financial reward, i.e. At or above local minimum wage: a 30 euro gift voucher for roughly 2 hours of work.

 ☐ Other, namely: Click here to enter text.

 2.5 Describe in detail the expected burden and/or potential negative consequences for the participants with respect to time, mental, and/or physical burden.
 Pay special attention to any kind of ‘deception’.